-The neighbourhood De Pijp Amsterdam lies just East of the Museum Square.
-The North side (De Oude Pijp) is bustling with people, bikes, terraces, restaurants and bars, mostly around the big Amsterdam Albert Cuyp daily market.
-The South side of De Pijp Amsterdam (De Nieuwe Pijp) is a quiet neighbourhood, with broad streets, a lot of green, playgrounds and small parks.
-De New Pijp hides some of Amsterdam’s most characteristic socialist architecture from the 1920s known as the Amsterdam School.
-De Pijp Amsterdam neighbourhood is a worthwhile area to shop, for night life and enjoy Amsterdam’s finest architecture.
+The neighborhood De Pijp Amsterdam lies just East of the Museum Square.
+The northside (De Oude Pijp) is bustling with people, bikes, terraces, restaurants and bars.
+The core is the Albert Cuyp Market.
+The southside (De Nieuwe Pijp) is a quiet neighborhood with interesting architecture.
+De Pijp Amsterdam neighborhood is a worthwhile area to shop, for nightlife and enjoy Amsterdam’s finest architecture.